Nisargs23/picoCTF/reverse engineering/gdb baby step 1.md

 The questions then said to disassemble the file.
 Turns outh the command to disassemble the file is disassemble.

+Then I had to look for eax.
+The number next to it would give the flag.

 <img width="475" alt="image" src="https://github.com/Nisargs23/picoCTF/assets/148000598/a4c0d9ff-3715-46f6-94fc-ae4462051253">

 <img width="411" alt="image" src="https://github.com/Nisargs23/picoCTF/assets/148000598/0ae57a94-19b3-41e1-9568-684374781c9f">